Join us this year for a monthly Cleanup at Phil Foster Park Beach! If you’ve been to Phil Foster Park, you know why we want to protect it.

 Divers and beachgoers flock there throughout the year.
 With white sand beaches, blue water, and exotic marine life, it’s no wonder why.
 This local park is home to one of the most famous shore diving sites in the world, the Blue Heron Bridge.

 Last year, we removed over 250 lbs of trash from the beach.
 In 2019, we removed over 450 lbs of trash from Phil Foster Park and the surrounding waterways.
-Help us break a new record in 2022!
+Help us break a new record this year!

 Pura Vida is hosting cleanups every month as part of our Adopt-A-Park sponsorship.
 Join us!
 Become part of a community that not only cares for the environment but takes action to preserve it.